 Photo courtesy of @Mateyena

 Your edges are the most visible part of your hair.
-They frame your face therefore a change to that framing can change the way you look altogether, so thinning edges are high stakes.
-If thinning gets severe and permanent, depending on how you feel about it, your only options for hiding the hair loss may be a hair transplant or wearing a wig for the rest of your life.
+So thinning edges are high stakes.
+If thinning gets severe and permanent–depending on how you feel about it–your only options for hiding the hair loss may be a hair transplant or wearing a wig for the rest of your life.
 Yet two out of five Black women in the U.S. say they’ve noticed signs of thinning around their hairline and 72% of Black women say they know at least one person with thinning.
 Two out of five women with thinning is two out of five too many, but the good news is we can put an end to that.

 Why are my edges thinning?